Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 ![image](lab_qns_images/62_original_dll_filename.jpg)

-It's a known malicious DLL used by attackers to execute PowerShell commands in a more stealthy manner, and isn't all that normal in legitimate Windows Operations.
+It's a known malicious DLL used by attackers to execute PowerShell commands more stealthily, and isn't all that normal in legitimate Windows Operations.

-And that concludes this portion on Threat Actor's Arsenal and the entire Airbuzzed Lab!
+##### And that concludes this portion on Threat Actor's Arsenal and the entire Airbuzzed Lab!
+Thanks for reading this far ~